ASSOCIATION OF AMERICAN LAW SCHOOLS

 10. Personnel: In order to conform to union contract rules and regulations, it will be necessary that all exhibitors use qualified union personnel for installation and dismantling of exhibits and for material handling within the show.
 If an exhibitor chooses to use a company other than the official decorator to install/dismantle the exhibit, proper insurance documents must be forwarded to AALS and the official decorator 30 days in advance of the show.
 The handling, placing or setting out of merchandise that is to be displayed does not require union labor and may be done by exhibitor.
 In addition, the installation or dismantling of an exhibit which does not require the use of hand tools, or more than one person, and can be accomplished within thirty minutes, may be performed by an exhibitor representative.
 The official decorator is responsible for maintaining in and out traffic schedules of the Exhibit Hall.
 Exhibitors, including local companies, should steer all movement of exhibit materials through the official decorator.
 Union jurisdiction allows hand-carried items only and will not permit exhibitors’ use of dollies, hand trucks or pushcarts.

-11. Drayage: Advance shipments of drayage material must be made through the AALS appointed drayage company, Convention Handling Services, which will start accepting freight Tuesday, December 3, 2019.
+11. Drayage: Advance shipments of drayage material must be made through the AALS appointed drayage company, Convention Handling Services, which will start accepting freight Monday, December 4.
 The Hotel cannot accept direct shipments.
-If shipments are sent directly to the Hotel, they will be picked up by the drayage firm and stored until the Hotel is ready to accept the material on Thursday, January 2, 2020.
 Detailed shipping information will be specified in the Exhibitor Services Manual.
 All costs incurred will be charged to the exhibitor by the drayage company.